 This environment requires that you be fully capable of meeting all of your daily living needs (i.e. cooking, cleaning, shopping, basic hygiene, etc.) on your own or with minimal assistance.
 This option is also available to individuals that have immediate family, such as a spouse or child, that can offer daily assistance as needed.
 Of course there is also a possibility of either hiring a home aide or having a live-in companion.
 However, this option will raise additional financial concerns if you are not eligible for financial assistance.
 If you would like to learn more about hiring a home health aide, visit New Horizons Un-Limited: Guide to Searching for and Selecting a Home Health Aide.

-The second most independent living environment is a rental apartment.
+The second most independent living environment is an apartment or home rental.
 While this living arrangement requires the same level of physical and/or mental independence as if you owned your own home, there are some financial advantages of this arrangement, especially in subsidized housing environments.
 Nonetheless there are still a number of items you must consider while determining whether or not this environment is best for you.

-This environment, similar to that of home ownership, requires a great level of independence, if not more.
+This environment, similar to that of home ownership, requires a great level of independence.
 In this case, you not only have your living unit to take into consideration, but the common areas of the building and building grounds as well.
-If you need to make modifications to your living space, you are entitled to do so with the knowledge and permission of the owner.
-However, it is also your responsibility to not only pay for the changes, but also the restoration costs, upon your departure from the unit.
-At the same time, you must also be permitted to make reasonable accommodations to the common areas of the building; again the costs are your responsibility.
+If you need to make modifications to accommodate your disability you are entitled to do so with the knowledge and permission of the owner.
+If the housing is privately owned, you, the tenant, must pay for any modifications to either the common areas of the complex or your private quarters.
+If, on the other hand, it is a federally funded housing project or Section 8 property, the landlord will have the responsibility to pay for the modifications.

 It is also very important to consider the location of the building.
 Consider not only the convenience, but also the safety.
 Often times, although certainly not always, low-income or subsidized housing units are not located in the safest areas.
 If you chose to pursue this type of housing, be absolutely certain your building, as well as your living unit are secure.
 Consider whether or not the lobby is locked at all times, and whether or not there is a security camera or intercom system in place.
 Does your apartment unit have properly working locks or dead bolts and security chains?
 Do the windows lock properly?
 Is the area well lit?
 Is the building easily accessible by police and or emergency crews?